FlipsideCrypto/ethereum-models/models/doc_descriptions/event_logs/eth_event_removed.md

 {% docs eth_event_removed %}

-Whether the event has been removed from the transaction.
+[BETA TABLE] - Whether the event has been removed from the transaction.

 {% enddocs %}